White House faces disaster with young voters

 (The Hill) — President Joe Biden is facing a disaster with young voters, increasing fears among Democrats that they are in danger of losing a generation if he doesn’t improve his standing with Generation Z.

-Biden’s approval rating has declined across the board among Democrats, but the figures with people under 30 years old is cratering.
+Biden’s approval rating has declined across the board among Democrats, but the figures with people under 30 years old are cratering.

 A New York Times/Siena College poll this week found 94 percent of Democratic primary voters ages 18-29 saying the party should nominate someone other than Biden in 2024.